surlykke/WindowArranger/README.md

 to create a window titled 'some-title'

-WindowArranger uses `dummywindow` to create the dummy windows.
+WindowArranger uses `dummywindow` to create the dummy windows. dummywindow is a go-fyne application and is why this project depends on fyne.